cloudcompass/ToIPLabs/docs/LFS173x/AriesTestHarness.md

 ## Overview

-In this lab, we'll take a look at the Aries Agent Test Harness.
+In this lab, we'll take a look at the Aries Agent Test Harness that can be used for testing Aries agent interoperability.

 ## How to Run